chopeks/bb-idea-plugin/README.md

 * Mark mod directories as sources `Right click | Mark directory as | Sources root`
 * Mark mods or build directories you don't want indexed as `Excluded`
 * If completion doesn't work, rebuild indexes `File | Invalidate caches | check first 2 options `
 * Create `.stub` directory in your project and copy `stub/stub_engine.nut` from this repo into that directory, mark as source.
-This will add global functions and object provided by the engine to code completion lookup
+This will add global functions and objects provided by the engine to code completion lookup

 ## Features